advancedresearch/path_semantics/faq.md

 which might be thought of as introducing a new first class citizen called a "normal path".
 There is a lot of technical details involved in this work and most of it does not matter for other fields of mathematics.
-However, it turns out that the logical foundation that formalizes what should be provable about normal paths, might have surprising relations to remotely associated fields such as Continental Philsophy.
+However, it turns out that the logical foundation that formalizes what should be provable about normal paths, might have surprising relations to remotely associated fields such as Continental Philosophy.

 ### What is a "path"?